 TT's Old Bike & Tuk tuk

-TT has been our dedicated driver in Siem Reap now for a year, his average day consists of him waking up at 3am and ferrying tourists around the temples until midday, he then heads home to help his family around the home before he heads to evening university classes to study IT . . . following this he then drives his Tuk Tuk for a few hours before bed to get any last minute fares.
+TT has been our dedicated driver in Siem Reap now for many years, his average day consists of him waking up at 3am and ferrying tourists around the temples until midday, he then heads home to help his family around the home before he heads to evening university classes to study IT . . . following this he then drives his Tuk Tuk for a few hours before bed to get any last minute fares.
 Averagely TT earns around 10 – 15 dollars per day, and with his Tuk Tuk slowly falling apart he will soon lose the only way he can support not only himself and his studies, but also his family who also rely on him.